Demons

 Story & Plot Summary: Demons

-Quick Plot Summary: Released in 1985, Demons is a Horror film directed by Lamberto Bava.
+Quick Plot Summary: Released in 1985, Demons is a Horror film directed by Lamberto Bava, written by Franco Ferrini.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Urbano Barberini.
+As part of the Demons Collection, it provides a scannable look at the movie's central conflict involving Urbano Barberini as George.

 Story Breakdown